 Life-Saving Location Data with Android ELS

 Google’s Android ELS (Emergency Location Service) is a supplemental service that sends enhanced location computed directly from Android phones to emergency services when a 9-1-1 call is placed.
 Android ELS is available on 99% of existing Android phones and does not require the user to install additional applications.
 This location data is delivered to 9-1-1 centers in the U.S. via the RapidSOS Clearinghouse, a secure source of emergency data that is offered as a free service to every public safety agency nationwide.

 The two largest mobile device providers, Apple and Google, have worked with RapidSOS to solve the 9-1-1 location challenge.
 But this is only the beginning of the evolution to modern, data-driven emergency response.
 Connected devices collect sophisticated data that can be life-saving during emergencies.
 Rich data from the Internet of Things allows public safety telecommunicators and first responders in the field to provide faster, better prepared emergency response – and even detect and predict emergencies before an individual can call 9-1-1.

 Today, RapidSOS is working on addressing the 9-1-1 data challenge.
-Watch the recorded webinar to learn more about our work with public safety agencies around the country to make the future of emergency response a reality today.
+To learn more about our work with public safety agencies around the country to make the future of emergency response a reality today, talk to an expert.